-The aforesaid projection is in part substantiated by awareness of the benefits like enhancing the immune system against bacterial or viral infections along with improving the digestive efficacy, paving the growth of the eubiotics market.
-For example, the UK based international producer and distributor of natural animal feed additives for animal health, nutrition, and biosecurity Anpario PLC reportedly experienced a rise in sales by 13% to GBP16.2 million (US$20.6 million) and an improvement o f24% in adjusted EBITDA to GBP3.4 million in the six months to June 30.
-The sales growth was experienced among its phytogenics and acid-based eubiotics products especially in the regions of the Americas, Asia, and Europe.
-Further growing strategic investment like acquisitions as exemplified by the recent acquisition of Erber Group’s Biomin and Romer Labs by Royal DSM, a global science-based company in nutrition, health, and sustainable living in October 2020 for an enterprise value of €980 million is also poised to facilitate the growth of the market.
-In the context of the market, it is pertinent to note that the acquisition of Biomin which is Erber Group’s specialty animal nutrition and health business and specializes in the management of gut health performance and mycotoxin risk reportedly augments DSM’s expertise and the global recognition as a leading provider of solutions pertaining to animal health and nutrition solutions for farm productivity and sustainability, with an emphasis on feed consumption efficiency, emissions reduction and better use of water and land.
-Earlier in November 2018, it was reported that Crina® Digest relatively new poultry targeted essential oils product was launched by DSM as a part of its commitment to support the industry’s efforts to reduce the use of antibiotics and foster proper digestive function that supports animal resilience and welfare.
-This product reportedly constitutes 3 essential compounds which are thymol, piperine, and eugenol which ensures a controlled release of bioactive along the gastrointestinal tract, significantly enhancing poultry digestive function.
-The promising microencapsulation market which Knowledge Sourcing Intelligence has reportedly forecasted to grow at a CAGR of 11.94% and reach a market size of US$16.594 billion in 2025 from an estimated value of US$8.434 billion in 2019 is also expected to drive the eubiotics markets.
+The aforesaid projection is in part substantiated by awareness of the benefits like enhancing the immune system against bacterial or viral infections along with improving digestive efficacy, paving the growth of the eubiotics market.
+For example, the UK-based international producer and distributor of natural animal feed additives for animal health, nutrition, and biosecurity, Anpario PLC, reportedly experienced a rise in sales by 13% to GBP16.2 million (US$20.6 million) and an improvement o f24% in adjusted EBITDA to GBP3.4 million in the six months to June 30.
+The sales growth was experienced among its phytogenics and acid-based eubiotics products, especially in the regions of the Americas, Asia, and Europe.
+Further growing strategic investments like acquisitions, as exemplified by the recent acquisition of Erber Group’s Biomin and Romer Labs by Royal DSM, a global science-based company in nutrition, health, and sustainable living, in October 2020 for an enterprise value of €980 million is also poised to facilitate the growth of the market.
+In the context of the market, it is pertinent to note that the acquisition of Biomin, which is Erber Group’s speciality animal nutrition and health business and specializes in the management of gut health performance and mycotoxin risk, reportedly augments DSM’s expertise and the global recognition as a leading provider of solutions pertaining to animal health and nutrition solutions for farm productivity and sustainability, with an emphasis on feed consumption efficiency, emissions reduction and better use of water and land.
+Earlier in November 2018, it was reported that Crina® Digest's relatively new poultry-targeted essential oils product was launched by DSM as a part of its commitment to support the industry’s efforts to reduce the use of antibiotics and foster proper digestive function that supports animal resilience and welfare.
+This product reportedly constitutes three essential compounds which are thymol, piperine, and eugenol, which ensure a controlled release of bioactive along the gastrointestinal tract, significantly enhancing poultry digestive function.
+The promising microencapsulation market, which Knowledge Sourcing Intelligence has reportedly forecasted to grow at a CAGR of 11.94% and reach a market size of US$16.594 billion in 2025 from an estimated value of US$8.434 billion in 2019, is also expected to drive the eubiotics markets.
 The controlled release of bioactive is facilitated by microencapsulation technologies.
-Further increasing investments in research and development to cater to the specific solution is also expected to throttle the growth of the market.
-Further regulatory measures like that of US Food & Drug Administration (FDA) initiative to reduce antimicrobial resistance with several programs, including the Veterinary Feed Directive (VFD) are also partly responsible for facilitating the demand for essential oils, organic acids, prebiotics, and probiotics as a successful replacement for antibiotics growth promoter (AGP), among others which in turn is poised to drive the growth of the eubiotics market.
+Furthermore, increasing investments in research and development to cater to specific solutions are also expected to throttle the market's growth.
+Moreover, regulatory measures like that of the US Food & Drug Administration (FDA) initiative to reduce antimicrobial resistance with several programs, including the Veterinary Feed Directive (VFD), are also partly responsible for facilitating the demand for essential oils, organic acids, prebiotics, and probiotics as a successful replacement for antibiotics growth promoter (AGP), among others which in turn is poised to drive the growth of the eubiotics market.

-Moreover, world milk production is forecasted to grow by 0.8 % to 859 million tons in 2020 stemming from production expansions in Asia and North America, with moderate increases in almost every all the continents.
-Albeit the downward draft due to COVID-19 along with logistical hindrances and a simultaneous decline in sales of food and beverage because of shuttering of food and beverage establishment the demand for ready-to-eat meat products and dairy products have been catered to increased eCommerce purchase which facilitated robust sales in the food and beverage industry during the lockdown measures.
-Further after the normalization, the demand for meat and dairy is expected to further rise with an emphasis on animal immunity which is expected to enter the consideration mix.
-Additionally, the modernization of farms in China and the engagements of village cooperatives in India are fueling the milk output growth in Asia.
+Moreover, world milk production is forecasted to grow by 0.8 % to 859 million tons in 2020, stemming from production expansions in Asia and North America, with moderate increases in almost every continent.
+Albeit, the downward draft occurred due to COVID-19 along with logistical hindrances and a simultaneous decline in sales of food and beverage.
+Because of shuttering of food and beverage establishment, the demand for ready-to-eat meat products and dairy products have been catered to increased eCommerce purchase which facilitated robust sales in the food and beverage industry during the lockdown measures.
+Besides, after the normalization, the demand for meat and dairy is expected to rise, emphasizing animal immunity, which is anticipated to enter the consideration mix further.
+Additionally, the modernization of farms in China and the engagements of village cooperatives in India are fueling milk output growth in Asia.
 Conversely, in the Russian Federation, there has been a reported mill product increase which is primarily facilitated by a modern dairy farm.
-Thus, the aforesaid and recent trends of healthy consumption augment the need to ensure feed safety which in turn would guarantee food security.
+Thus, the aforesaid and recent healthy consumption trends augment the need to ensure feed safety, guaranteeing food security.
 Hence to effectuate the same degree of quality assurance that is adhered to in the case of food production is expected to fuel the anticipated growth of the market.